BasedLinux/bsd/doc/manual/source/release-notes/rl-1.11.md

     performance.

   - All "chroot"-containing strings got renamed to "sandbox".
-In particular, some Nix options got renamed, but the old names are still accepted as lower-priority aliases.
+In particular, some Bsd options got renamed, but the old names are still accepted as lower-priority aliases.

 This release has contributions from Anders Claesson, Anthony Cowley,